facebook/docusaurus/website/docs/advanced-plugins.md

 ### `@docusaurus/plugin-content-docs`

-The default docs plugin for Docusaurus.
+Provides the [Docs](markdown-features.mdx) functionality and is the default docs plugin for Docusaurus.
 The classic template ships with this plugin with default configurations.
-This plugin provides [Docs](markdown-features.mdx) functionality.

 ```js
 // docusaurus.config.js